josephWoodland/MS2---CookIt/README.md

 ### Weekly plan

 This is a formatting bug, when shrinking the size of the viewing window in the browser, at a certain size the edge of the rendered weekly plan can be missed.

+### Excessive white space

+On some pages of the app there seems to be more white space than is needed for design purposes.
+I have a continued problem with the height if the main DIV, I could not get it to be flexible and change the position of the footer depending on the content.
+Given more time I would of been able to fix this.

 <span
  id="#deployment">